Tight (Double) Exponential Bounds for Identification Problems: Locating-Dominating Set and Test Cover: Modifications for

 \testcoversolsize*

-\subparagraph*{Reduction} For notational convenience, instead of specifying an instance of \TCPB, we specify the auxiliary graph as mentioned in the definition.
-The reduction takes as input an instance $\psi$, with $n$ variables and $m$ clauses, of \textsc{3-SAT} and returns a reduced instance $(G, \langle R, B \rangle, k)$ of \TCPB and $k = \calO(\log(n) + \log(m)) = \calO(\log(n))$, using the sparcification lemma~\cite{DBLP:journals/jcss/ImpagliazzoPZ01}.
-The reduction constructs graph $G$ as follows.
+\subparagraph*{Reduction.} For notational convenience, instead of specifying an instance of \TCPB, we specify the incidence graph as mentioned in the beginnign of the section.
+The reduction takes as input an instance $\psi$, with $n$ variables and $m$ clauses, of \textsc{3-SAT} and returns a reduced instance $(G, \langle R, B \rangle, k)$ of \TCPB and $k = \calO(\log(n) + \log(m)) = \calO(\log(n))$, using the sparsification lemma~\cite{DBLP:journals/jcss/ImpagliazzoPZ01}.